1 - Overview

 • SSD_KMS/HDD_KMS: Additional encrypted volume using Samsung Cloud Platform KMS (Key Management System) encryption keys

-• Enter capacity as a multiple of 8 within the range 16 to 5,120
+• Enter the capacity as a multiple of 8 within the range 16 to 5,120

-• If Use is selected, AKHQ will be installed
+• If you select Use, AKHQ will be installed

-AKHQ > Server TypeRequiredServer type where AKHQ will be installed
+AKHQ > Server TypeRequiredServer type on which AKHQ will be installed

-• AKHQ only provides vCPU 2, Memory 4G type
+• AKHQ only provides the vCPU 2, Memory 4G type

-AKHQ > Planned ComputeSelectStatus of resources with Planned Compute set
+AKHQ > Planned ComputeSelectStatus of resources with Planned Compute configured

 AKHQ > Block StorageRequiredBlock Storage type to be used on the server where AKHQ is installed